 - Gastrointestinal discomfort (Irritable Bowel Syndrome or other similar conditions)

 I’m definitely no medical doctor, so please take the preceding conditions only as my own personal observations from using this strain and having experience with a multitude of different cannabis strains.
 Everybody is different, and every body reacts differently to various medications.

-Overall, I would best describe Grape Cake as an “outstanding” hybrid strain from Trulieve.
+Overall, I would best describe Grape Cake as a “very good” hybrid strain from Trulieve.

 My total impression of the “Cultivar Collection” so far is great – I will certainly be back to try other strains in this lineup in the future.
 The only strain I haven’t reviewing from this collection yet, is Rae Bae – so I will be on the lookout for it, and of course will review it here for you all once I’m able to grab an eighth.

 I hope this review was useful to you all – stay tuned for all the latest strain reviews from Trulieve and other MMTCs!

 New! – FLMCC Coffee Mugs